-The model predicts a threshold of revival-growth that depends on the size of the community who remain unconverted.
+The model predicts a threshold of revival growth that depends on the number of unconverted people in the community and the amount of spiritual life in the church.
 If the potential for enthusiasts to reproduce themselves is over that threshold, then rapid growth results.
 The threshold can be lowered if spiritual life is increased, making revival growth more likely and more intense.

 System Dynamics Model

 Unbelievers convert to believers through contact with enthusiasts who have “spread the faith” to them.
 New converts become enthusiasts.
 Enthusiasts only remain active for a limited time before becoming inactive and taking no further part in spreading the faith.
 Inactive believers may leave the church and be open to “re-conversion”, i.e. rejoining the church.
 Additionally, enthusiasts generate spiritual life in the church, which in turn makes them more effective in conversion.
 See figure 1.